RonLevie/LTFT-Phase-Vocoder/README.md

 Instead of considering the 3D space of all LTFT atoms, the LTFT phase vocoder method is implemented via a Monte-Carlo or quasi Monte-Carlo method, using only a random or quasi random set of LTFT atoms.
 The number of random atoms needed for high fidelity outputs is proportional to the number of time samples, or resolution, of the input signal.

-LTFT phase vocoder is beneficial for processing polyphonic audio signals, since its 3D feature space is well equipped for represent a range of audio features, from transient events to harmonic features.
+LTFT phase vocoder is beneficial for processing polyphonic audio signals, since its 3D feature space is well equipped for representing a range of audio features, from transient events to harmonic features.

 ## Usage
 ### Usage of LTFT phase vocoder